 Japanese Burned Wood Finish Dream Home

-This mid-century inspired home blends a classic, understated look with modern functionality atop the rolling hills of Park City, Utah, where scenic views provide a stunning backdrop and a beckoning call to enjoy the surrounding landscape.
+This mid-century inspired passive house blends a classic, understated look with modern functionality atop the rolling hills of Park City, Utah, where scenic views provide a stunning backdrop and a beckoning call to enjoy the surrounding landscape.
 With noteworthy ski slopes, a multitude of trails for hiking and mountain biking, the location is an environment worthy for any outdoor enthusiast.
 Simple massing provides a framework for clean lines that embrace the low and wide emphasis of form, creating a home that is harmonious with the natural surroundings as well as the mid-century era.

 The exterior façade of the home is reminiscent of the 50’s with its mixed material aesthetic.
 The stacked stone veneer is complimented with the Shou Sugi Ban siding.
 The burned wood finish is an ancient Japanese technique that chars the wood, essentially wrapping it in carbon, adding protection and durability against mold, insects, and moisture related decay.
 This impressive burned wood finish is not only an indelible product but eye-catching as well.
 The horizontal and vertical orientation of the wood planks further emphasize the width and height of the structure.
 The subtle play of each material is simplistic and functional.